SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 "If they're anything like the ponies I know, they wouldn't become sad at this news.
 They would be happy to help, they would think of stuff and do whatever it takes."

 "You are right about that, they are some pretty great friends."
+Sunset smiles.

 Celestia takes her first sip of hot chocolate.
-"I know it's not exactly the advice you were looking for, but if you want, we can watch the Hearth's Warming play if you want.
+"I know it's not exactly the advice you were looking for, but if you want, we can watch the Hearth's Warming play.
 It might help."

 Sunset looks confused.
 "But, we're nowhere near the theater…"